abhinn14/abhinn14/README.md

 <h3 align="center">Full-Stack Developer | Competitive Programmer</h3>

 - 🌱 Currently diving deep into the **MERN Stack**
-- 💻 Passionate about building real-time, scalable web applications
+- 💻 Passionate about building scalable web applications
 - 👨‍💻 Active on platforms like Codeforces, CodeChef, and LeetCode

 ---